joelspaho-cpu/ticket-based-support-system/README.md

 # Architechture
 Several architechtural decisions were made to ensure smooth operations across the board, below are a few examples to provide an idea:
 - Queue
   - Tickets are categorised by status.
-The assignment query looks at how many active tickets the Advisor holds, those currently requiring Advisor action, and assigns to whoever has the least.
+A database query looks at how many active tickets the Advisor holds, those currently requiring Advisor action, and assigns to whoever has the least.
   - This principle similarly applies to Engineering and Level 2 when they interract with one another.
 - Security
   - Passwords are hashed for all actors, with staff also requiring mandatory 2-factor authentication in order to successfully sign in.
-  - Tokenized based checks, if L1 attempts to access a L2 view, they will be prompted with a 404 and the incident will be logged.
+  - Tokenized based checks, if L1 attempts to access a L2 view, they will be prompted with an Access Denied screen and the incident will be logged.
   - Logs of various actions taken by staff and users are kept and fully reviewable by the relevant party.
 For instance, Managers have full access to Advisor logs, Admins have full access to Manager logs, Advisors have full access to user logs etc..
 - Modularity and continuity
   - The system is expected to be sustainable and resistant to edge cases, recover from a crash, retain information on refresh or when navigating between pages etc